Special Needs Students

 Sensory Friendly Field Trip Day

-Join us on December 2, 2019 for our Sensory Friendly Field Trip Day.
-From 9am-5pm, museum exhibits are modified to create a more neutral sensory environment.
+Join us on December 7, 2020 for our Sensory Friendly Field Trip Day.
+From 9am-2pm, museum exhibits are modified to create a more neutral sensory environment.
 The Burke Baker Planetarium and Wortham Giant Screen theatres offer certain shows in 2D with house lights on and volumes lowered.
+Sensory Backpacks, which include ear defenders, sunglasses, and fidgets, are available to check out with an ID at the Museum Services Desk, and Touch Carts with tactile specimens to explore will be available throughout the museum’s permanent exhibit halls.

 To book a field trip on our Sensory Friendly Field Trip Day, email firstname.lastname@example.org with your name, school name, number of students, ages, and what special needs your group has.
 This will enable us to give you the resources you need to make your field trip successful.